morning-dews/HRN/README.md

     --dataset: choose dataset for experiments

-Please cite our paper the code helps you, thanks very much.
+Please cite our paper the code helps you, thanks very much. <br>
 @article{hu2020hrn,
   title={HRN: A Holistic Approach to One Class Learning}, author={Hu, Wenpeng and Wang, Mengyu and Qin, Qi and Ma, Jinwen and Liu, Bing},